sidd607/sphinxSpeech/README.md

 $ python liveRecognition.py
 ```
 once the script starts running yoc now start talking into the mic as long as you want and sphinx will convert your speech to text in real time.
+for more details regarding Sphinx its installation visit [Sphinx](http://cmusphinx.sourceforge.net/)
 ***
 ## Speech Recognition using webSpeech API
 Google has introduced its webSpeech API for speechk Recognition as part of HTML5 and is currently free to use.
 To Try out the the webSpeech demo run the flask server using